UA-RCL/ua-rcl.github.io/index.md

 {% capture text %}

-Click below link for our active and archived projects.
+Click the link below for our active and archived projects.

 {%
   include button.html